 Wes Light, Director of Adventure Education Wes has been guiding and instructing outdoor leadership, wilderness medicine, and outdoor technical skills courses for nearly a decade.
 He has worked in the backcountry areas of Alaska, Utah, Washington, Nevada and Mexico.
 Wes’ current training and certifications include Wilderness EMT training, Wilderness First Responder certification, and Avalanche Level 2.
 He is a National Standards Program Instructor with the Wilderness Education Association.
 Wes is also a Wilderness First Aid, CPR and AED Instructor for the American Red Cross, Emergency Care and Safety Institute and Utah Wilderness Society.

-Brian Bistolfo, Senior Expedition Field Instructor Brian received a Bachelor’s degree in Biology from Williams College and then spent two years traveling the world, making wine and backpacking.
+Brian Bistolfo, Director of Expedition Field Services Brian received a Bachelor’s degree in Biology from Williams College and then spent two years traveling the world, making wine and backpacking.
 For almost a decade, he has worked with youth and young adults as a counselor, coach, mentor, and instructor.
 Brian earned his Wilderness First Responder certification through Wilderness Medical Associates.
 He believes strongly in the power of the outdoors to change lives.

 Joe Taylor, Expedition Field Instructor Joe has a B.A. in Anthropology and a Masters in City and Metropolitan Planning, both from the University of Utah.
 He has extensive experience in mountain and desert backpacking, canyoneering, river running, fly fishing, rock and ice climbing, and backcountry skiing.
 Joe has been an Eagle Scout, an elementary educator, an archaeologist, a rafting guide on the Colorado River, and a city planner.
 He is a Wilderness First Responder and is Leave No Trace® certified.